top of page

 - Marjoram/Sweet(Origanummajorana)-Relaxing,helpfulforsleep.

 - Neroli (Citrusx aurantium var.amara) - Often used in skincare products due to it's ability to promote beautiful skin.
-Thought to be helpful for easing
+Thought to be helpful for easing emotional tension.

 - Orange, Blood (Citrussinensis) - Mood lifting